bemanproject/copyable_function/README.md

 [`BEMAN_EXEMPLAR_BUILD_TESTS`](#beman_exemplar_build_tests) to `OFF`
 when configuring the project.

-However,
-some examples and tests will not be compiled unless provided compiler support **C++20** or ranges capabilities enabled.
+However, some examples and tests will not be compiled unless provided compiler support **C++20** or ranges capabilities enabled. <-- TODO there are no examples

 > [!TIP]
 >